USS Cor Caroli

-USS Cor Caroli (AK-91) was a commissioned by the US Navy for service in World War II and manned by a US Coast Guard crew.
+USS Cor Caroli (AK-91) was a commissioned by the US Navy for service in World War II and crewed by the US Coast Guard.
 She was named after Cor Caroli, the brightest star in constellation Canes Venatici.
 She was responsible for delivering goods and equipment to locations in the war zone.

 Construction

 Cor Caroli was launched 19 March 1943 as SS Betsy Ross, MCE hull 476, by Permanente Metals Corporation, Yard No. 2, Richmond, California, under a Maritime Commission (MARCOM) contract; sponsored by Mrs. B.F.
 Hodglin; acquired by the Navy 31 March 1943; commissioned 16 April 1943 and reported to the Pacific Fleet.

 Service history

 After coastwise cargo operations, Cor Caroli cleared San Diego, California, 14 June 1943, for Auckland, New Zealand, arriving 18 July.
 Until 23 January 1944, she operated between Auckland and Noumea, Espiritu Santo, Guadalcanal, Suva, Efate, and Tulagi, supporting the South Pacific Ocean operations.
 She sailed from Auckland 8 January 1944 for Nouméa, where she loaded additional cargo, and Lunga Point, arriving 28 January.